 How to Calculate the Binoculars Magnification

-The magnification of binoculars also referred to as “power”, is an important rating factor, which helps to decide on the intended use of the instrument.
+The Magnification, or sometimes called the “Power” of binoculars is an important rating factor for most users.
 It indicates how many times an image appears magnified when viewed through binoculars compared to being viewed with the bare eye.

 Binoculars magnification is expressed in the first number of the binocular rating ie. 8x42